December 4, 1865

 The Pellegrini Scholarship Fund, the Sonia Streuli Maguire Outstanding Scholastic Achievement Award, the Medicus Student Exchange Fund (founded in 1996) and the Zimmermann Fund (founded in 1999) are supporting undergraduate and graduate students in our geographical area and in Switzerland.

 Funds for the Society come from dues, investments, and bequests.
-The annual meeting held in March usually takes the form of a dinner dance and is the one of the social activity sponsored by the Society.
+The annual meeting held in March usually takes the form of a dinner and is the one of the social activity sponsored by the Society.
 Members and their guests are always welcome.

 The Swiss Benevolent Society of Philadelphia and its members along with other area Swiss Societies continues to be an active organization.

-The Society is a Non-Profit Organization [501(c) (3)] and donations are always welcome.
+The Society is a Non-Profit Organization [501(c) (3)] and donations are very much appreciated.